crescent-network/crescent/docs/cli/liquidity.md

 # Our DEX is designed in this way to minimize computational resources
 # and improve performance issue.
 #
-# In regards of the `amount` field, it is how many ATOM you want to sell.
+# In regards of the `amount` field, it is a number of ATOMs you want to sell.
+#
+# To describe the CLI below,
+# it means you want to sell 50000000 all amounts by offering 50000000uatom for uusd with an order price of 2.7.
+# You are placing an order with an intention to sell it immediately with any amounts placed in the orderbook pair.
-# In this scenario, OfferCoinAmount is the maximum amount you can sell.
+# OfferCoinAmount is the maximum amount you can sell.
 #
 crescentd tx liquidity limit-order 1 sell 50000000uatom uusd 2.7 50000000 \
 --chain-id localnet \